sleep apnea

 Some people with the condition may have minimal or no symptoms at all.

 Sleep apnea is associated with a very long list of medical problems.
 Some of the most serious are increased risk of stroke, heart attack, worsening hypertension, congestive heart failure, heart arrhythmias, and can cause sexual problems.
-Many of these things, like stroke risk or sexual problems, have shown to improve with treatment.
+All of these symptoms can significantly interfere with your sense of satisfaction, security, and mental well-being.

 The good news is that there are effective ways to treat sleep apnea.
 The most common treatment is a continuous positive airway pressure (CPAP) machine.
 CPAP machines are a mask attached to a machine that provides pressure to prevent airway obstructions.
-A CPAP can work wonders, but some patients need time to adjust.
-If you are having trouble with your CPAP machine, ask your medical provider or go to this website to get help from other people living with this condition.
+A CPAP can work wonders, but some individuals need time to adjust.

-If you have questions about sleep apnea or think you or a loved one may be suffering from this condition, talk to your medical provider.
-NOAH providers can discuss symptoms or concerns you have and make a treatment plan.
-Visit the AASM sleep education website for additional information about many sleep-related conditions.
+If you have questions about sleep apnea or think you or a loved one may be suffering from this condition, consider talking to your medical provider.